• Prince Harry and his wife Meghan are on a visit to Jordan. Her they meet Maria, 14, a burns victim from Gaza, at a hospital in Amman. Getty Images

 Bookmark

-The Duke and Duchess of Sussex have begun a two-day visit to Jordan by meeting workers supporting the humanitarian needs of refugees in the country and region.
+The Duke and Duchess of Sussex have begun a two-day visit to Jordan by meeting refugees and humanitarian workers.

 Meghan and Harry joined a discussion hosted by the World Health Organisation (WHO) with members of bodies including the UN and many of its agencies, diplomatic representatives and donors.

-They also visited a youth centre at the Zaatari refugee camp, which houses displaced Syrians near Mafraq, in the north of the country.
+They spent time at a hospital in Amman and also visited a youth centre at the Zaatari refugee camp, which houses displaced Syrians near Mafraq, in the north of the country, taking part in a game of football and meeting young musicians.

 The couple, who stepped down as working royals in 2020, travelled to Jordan at the invitation of the WHO’s director general Dr Tedros Adhanom Ghebreyesus.